-Neil Peart's Masked Rider - West Africa
+1. Neil Peart's Masked Rider - West Africa

 Many people know him as a massively talented drummer from Rush, but what they do not realize is that Neil Peart is not only one of the greatest drummers in the history of music, (Rolling Stone has him at #4 in the Greatest Drummers of All time) he is also an avid cyclist.

-1,000 Places to See Before you Die - Everywhere
+2. 1,000 Places to See Before you Die - Everywhere

 We are proud to say we've already visited quite a few recommendations, and she's inspired us to visit many more, like the Elmina Castle in Ghana and tracking the mountain gorilla in Uganda.

-Grand Adventures by Alastair Humphreys
+3. Grand Adventures by Alastair Humphreys

 He has inspired us on many levels.
 We first heard of Alastair while he was cycling around the world.
 We were cycling in the Tour d'Afrique from Cairo to Cape Town, and we were honoured when he asked us to share our story in his book!

 Enjoy our Epic Adventures page

-White Tiger by Aravind Adiga - India
+4. White Tiger by Aravind Adiga - India

-Touching the Void - Joe Simpson
+5. Touching the Void - Joe Simpson

 It was also made into a movie in 2003.

 This hilarious read starts with Matthew dropping out of Princeton to pursue his dream of transforming his scrawny physique into that of a kung fu master while sharing some humorous insight into Chinese culture.

-Concierge Confidential - Michael Fazio
+7. Concierge Confidential - Michael Fazio

 It's an at times hilarious read.
 I wouldn't want his job for the world, but it is fun to take a peek inside the secret life of a concierge.

-Discover Canada - Leigh McAdam
+8. Discover Canada - Leigh McAdam

 Now a successful travel blogger at Hike Bike Travel, Leigh keeps the adventure going as she treks across Canada, showcasing 100 inspiring outdoor adventures in our home and native land.

 For all things Canada check out our Canada Travel Guide

 It was our honour to contribute to the foreword of Leigh's book and when we are looking for adventures to have in Canada, we check out this book.
-It's perfect for Canada's 150th celebration, happening all year long this 2017!

 Dave Barry Does Japan is my favourite of his books, as he explains Japanese traditions through humour and experiences at karaoke bars, geisha encounters, kabuki theatre and confusing comedy clubs.